 In this book, you will find exactly how the millionaires are living.
 Not only are they living frugal living, but they are also budgeting very strictly.
 They are also investing.
 They are operating as a business.
 And they are hiring the best people (advisors for instance) to help them meet the goals.

 Whatever your income, always live below your means

 This is the most important advice of the book.
 If you want to get wealthy (or affluent), you need to live below your means.
 You need to be frugal.
 You need to save on most of your things.
-Even if you earn 300’000 USD a month, you don’t need to drive a Porsche.
+Even if you earn 300’000 USD a month, you do not need to drive a Porsche.
 You can live really well with a 3 years old use Sedan car.
 This is very important.
 Most of the examples in the book were of high-income.
 But you definitely can do the same even if you have a smaller income.
-As long as you live below your means, you’ll save some money.
+As long as you live below your means, you will save some money.
 And you can invest this money to get you faster to your goals.

 Economic Outpatient Care